madmachineio/MadExamples/README.md

 * [Mission10_Humiture_Sensor](./Examples/MakerKit/Mission10_Humiture_Sensor) - use I2C protocol to read the current temperature and communicate with 16x2 LCD to display the temperature.
 * [Mission11_Reproduce_Mission10](./Examples/MakerKit/Mission11_Reproduce_Mission10) - display temperature on a 16x2 LCD using external libraries.
 * [Mission12_Buzzer_Music](./Examples/MakerKit/Mission12_Buzzer_Music) - play a piece of music according to the score.

-### SwiftIOPlayground

-[These examples](./Examples/SwiftIOPlayground) allow you to get fully acquainted with hardware programming in Swift using the SwiftIO Playground kit.

-A series of demo projects walk you through the most basic knowledge and gradually increase in complexity to show more advanced use cases, like sound and graphic display.
-It comes with a series of detailed [tutorials](https://docs.madmachine.io/learn/introduction).

-More to come 👀.